 Hari Dhillon

-Hari is an American actor working in both the UK and US.
+Hari is an American actor and producer working in both the UK and US.
 He trained at the Webber Douglas Academy of Dramatic Art.

 Feature films include Bad Education alongside Hugh Jackman and Allison Janney and Doom: Annihilation (d.
 Tony Giglio).
-Most recently he features the Apple Original film The Beanie Bubble alongside Elizabeth Banks and Sarah Snook, and will feature in Netflix’s Trigger Warning (d.
-Mouly Surya), due for release this year.
+Most recently he features the Apple Original film The Beanie Bubble alongside Elizabeth Banks and Sarah Snook, and features in Netflix’s Trigger Warning (d.
+Mouly Surya).

 Pennyworth